vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 Compared to the 18 TW global scale of energy use, hydroelectricity is not poised to assume a large share at this level, unless the overall scale of energy use is reduced substantially.
 Let's say this more visibly: hydroelectric power cannot possibly come close to satisfying present global power demand.
 11.3 Hydropower in the U.S.
 Hydroelectric power is not available to the same degree everywhere.
 Geography and rainfall are key factors.
 This brief section serves to present a snapshot of the distribution and qualities of hydroelectric power generation in the United States.
 We start with Figure 11.5, showing the average hydroelectric power generated in each state, the top four states being listed in Table 11.1.
 These four states account for 56% of hydroelectricity in the U.S., and the next states on the ranked list drop to 1 GW or lower.
 Most of the California generation is in the northern part of the state, effectively as part of the Pacific Northwest region.
-To get a sense for how concentrated different sources are, we will make a habit of examining power density for renewable resource implemen- tations.
+To get a sense for how concentrated different sources are, we will make a habit of examining power density for renewable resource implementations.
 Figure 11.6 indicates the state-by-state density of hydroelectric power generation,23 just dividing generation by state area.
 No state exceeds 0.05 $W/m^2$, which can be contrasted to insolation values (see Ex.
 10.3.1; p.
 167) of ~200 $W/m^2$.
 Globally, total land area is about
 21: ... reduced from 8 J since most rain falls back onto ocean The 90% efficiency of a hydroelectric dam is now contextualized a bit better.
-That last step is pretty efficient, but the overall pro- cess is extremely inefficient.
-Still, it takes rel- atively little effort to exploit, and provides real power.
+That last step is pretty efficient, but the overall process is extremely inefficient.
+Still, it takes relatively little effort to exploit, and provides real power.
 Efficiency is not everything.
 [^67]: (1997), Study on the Importance of Harnessing the Hydropower Resources of the World 22:...if cost is no barrier
 Table 11.1: Top hydroelectric states.